sharetribe/sharetribe/docs/landing-page-structure.md

 * `locale` is the locale for the landing page
 * `sitename` is the name of the landing page as chosen when created

 Typically, you would only need to change the `locale` if the marketplace language is changed.
-Change the `marketplace_id` only if you made a mistake and specified incorrect ID when creating the landing page.
-Do not change the `sitename`.

 ## Page